-If you are reading this then chances are your marriage is not all you hoped it would be, maybe it’s in danger of ending.
-However, for various reasons, working on a solution with your spouse is not possible.
-So, instead of becoming frustrated, why don’t you try to save your marriage on your own?
+If your marriage is not all you hoped it would be, or is in danger of ending, it can be very frustrating when your spouse isn’t interested in helping you find a solution.
+So instead of becoming frustrated, why don’t you try saving your marriage on your own?
 Crazy idea?
-Let me try to change your mind.
+Let me try and change your mind.

-If your marriage is in any kind of trouble the ‘solo approach’ is an idea you should embrace.
-Don’t listen to skeptics who lack the tools and imagination needed in order to be of any real help.
+If your marriage is in any kind of trouble, the ‘solo approach’ is an idea you should embrace.
+Don’t listen to skeptics who lack the tools and imagination needed to be of any real help.
 They don’t matter, anyway.
 It is YOUR marriage, and YOUR marriage is worth saving.

-Before I explain why working on your marriage on your own is as or more effective than working on it as a couple, let’s first talk a little about the marriage problems themselves.
+Before I explain why working on your marriage on your own is as effective as, or often even more effective than working on it as a couple, let’s first talk about the marriage problems themselves.

 These are the kind of things that come up in an otherwise healthy and happy marriage.
 They are problems that don’t necessarily originate in a dysfunctional marriage, but that come from the kinds of oddities all of us may encounter.